Thomas Cook's German subsidiary declares insolvency | DW | 25.09.2019

 Germany's Thomas Cook GmbH, a daughter company of the UK's Thomas Cook, filed for insolvency in Germany, its representatives said on Wednesday.

-Tens of thousands of travelers were left stranded when the company unexpectedly ceased operations on Monday.
+Tens of thousands of travelers were left stranded when the UK company unexpectedly ceased operations on Monday.

 Several subsidiaries across the EU were also left scrambling after the parent company's demise.
 Thomas Cook's Polish arm has also announced it was insolvent, local authorities said.